keaz/java-stream-benchmark/README.md

-##Benchmark Result of Java Stream API
+## Benchmark Result of Java Stream API

-Benchmark was setup using the JMH (Java Microbenchmark Harness) and executed multiple times on docker container using 4 cores and different size of data set.
+Benchmark was setup using the *JMH (Java Microbenchmark Harness)* and executed multiple times on docker container using *4 cores and different size of data sets*.
 Each execution had 40 iterations two warmups.
 Benchmark was divided into four categories.